 - Login to a MathWorks account when prompted

 - Select and Download the Support Software

 - Move the files to the target machine

 How do I Download and Install a Support Package on an Offline Machine?

 1,248 views (last 30 days)

 Edited: MathWorks Support Team on 15 Jul 2022

 To install Hardware Support Packages and Optional Features on a computer that is offline or behind a Proxy/Firewall, you will need to use the stand-alone downloader on a machine that can connect to MathWorks to obtain the files needed.

-The Support Software Downloader for Hardware Support Packages and Optional Features is available that allows you to download them for releases R2016b and above without having to install MATLAB on another machine.
+The Support Software Downloader for Hardware Support Packages and Optional Features allows you to download Support Packages for releases R2016b and above without having to install MATLAB on another machine.